aws-powertools/powertools-lambda-python/docs/index.md

 ### Lambda Layer

+A Lambda Layer is a zip file containing pre-packaged dependencies that is added to your Lambda function's configuration.
+Avoiding the need to bundle those dependences and share them between many functions.
+Note that Lambda Layers may only be used with functions deployed as a zip archive.

-Include Lambda Powertools in your function using the [AWS Lambda Console](https://console.aws.amazon.com/lambda){target="_blank"} or your preferred deployment framework.
+Include the Lambda Powertools layer in your function following the [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank"} instructions or your preferred deployment framework.

 !!! note "The public layers do not contain the `pydantic` library that is required for the `parser` utility; See [SAR](#sar) option instead."